LBBNetwork/VCF400/README.md

 * (RPG) ADDGBCMT: Finish up enforcement of EXHBID parm; do not let user change EXHBID field unless parm 999 (Assume SECOFR) was specified
 * (RPG) ADDVOTE: Mostly complete, finish enforcement of EXHBID parm, do not let user change EXHBID field unless parm 999 (Assume SECOFR) was specified
 * (RPG) ADMSETTING: Not started.
 Monolithic program to specify application settings, Guestbook/400 comment visibility?
-* (RPG) READGBCMT: Not yet started.
-Screen is defined.
-Needs more functionality, need to let users see a list of comments and print them.
-Enforce EXHBID locking, do not allow an unrelated exhibit to read comments for other exhibits unless you run as 999 (Assume SECOFR).
-Also needs to obey the VISIBLE field in the guestbook DB; display error message if a comment has been hidden
+* (RPG) READGBCMT: Basics are working.
+Can read comments from GUESTBKDB and display them to screen.
+Also respects VISIBLE field in DB and hides comments if an admin disabled that comment from view.
+I want a scrolling SFL though... also need to disable reading other guest's comments unless you're passing 999 to the launch parm